 On Saturday, August 19, Srs.
-Judith Bell, Marge O’Gorman, and Irma Kennebeck enjoyed a Double Up Food Bucks funder site tour in Ferguson, Missouri.
+Judith Bell, Marge O’Gorman, and Irma Kennebeck participated in a Double Up Food Bucks funder site tour in Ferguson, Missouri.
 Noah Fulmer and Brian DeSmet of Fair Food Network welcomed them and gave an overview of how the Double Up Food Bucks program works in the St. Louis region.

 Double Up Food Bucks (DUFB) has three objectives: